Scopula incanata

-Scopula incanata is a moth of the family Geometridae.
+Scopula incanata is a species of moth in the family Geometridae.
 It is found from north-eastern Europe and the Caucasus to southern Siberia and northern Mongolia.

 The wingspan is 25–28 mm.
 Adults are on wing from late July to August in one generation per year.

 The larvae feed on Thymus and Polygonum species.
 Larvae can be found from August to May.
 It overwinters in the larval stage.